OPEN SPACE AREAS

 Sylvan Meadows Multi-Use Area

 Sylvan Meadows multi-use trails are open 7 am - 6 pm daily beginning March 20, 2021

 The Reserve side is currently closed.
-Hiking, walking dogs on 6-foot leashes, horseback riding and mountain biking permitted (sorry no motorcycles or e-bikes).
+Hiking, walking dogs on 6-foot leashes, horseback riding and mountain biking are permitted (sorry, no motorcycles or e-bikes).